 The Carnival of Rio de Janeiro in Brazil is the most famous and popular carnival in allthe world.
 Each year, around three million people visit the festivities and take part in the many different events.
 One of the most popular things about this carnival is the Schools of Samba parade that is held at the Sambadrome.
 This parade is definitely an event that every person in the world needs to see and experience at least once during their lifetime.
 In addition to the parade, there are street parties happening during the entirety of the celebration.
 This event lasts from Friday until Tuesday in the five days preceding the Lent holiday.
 There are over 100 Samba schools and more than 300 bands that participate and play during the carnival.

 WHERE: New Orleans, Louisiana, United States of America

-	New Orleans is most notably known as the city of jazz and it is here that there is a huge Mardis Gras celebration that takes place each year.
+New Orleans is most notably known as the city of jazz, and it is here that there is a huge Mardis Gras celebration that takes place each year.
 In fact, the New Orleans Mardis Gras is the most celebrated carnival in the United States.
 The event takes place in the streets of the city where visitors get to experience live music and parades.
 The festival weaves through the city streets and along the Mississippi River.
-The parades are dedicated to mythological creatures, the most popular of which include Bacchus, King Zulu, Orfeu, and Edimiao.
-The local people love to have picnics and enjoy the company of their families as well during Mardis Gras.
-Each year the celebration starts on January 6th.
-The 12th night is a separate special celebration called Epiphany Feast.
+The parades are dedicated to mythological creatures, the most popular of which include Bacchus, King Zulu, Orfeu and Edimiao.
+The local people love to have picnics and enjoy the company of their familiesduring Mardis Gras.
+Each year, the celebration starts on January 6th.
+The 12th night is a separate special celebration called the Epiphany Feast.
 The carnival lasts for two weeks just prior to the Mardis Gras.
-Around two hundred and fifty thousand people embark on the journey and end up in downtown New Orleans.
+Around 250,000 people embark on the journey and end up in downtown New Orleans.
 They party with masks and costumes that are inspired by France in the 1700s.
-One of the most popular tradition is that of the Mardis Gras bead necklaces.
+One of the most popular traditions is that of the Mardis Gras bead necklaces.